UK's FTSE rallies on Fed's decision to maintain stimulus

 By Alistair Smout

-LONDON, Sept 19 Britain's top share index surged on Thursday, with the U.S. central bank's decision to delay a reduction in its monetary stimulus boosting investors' appetite for risk-sensitive sectors such as miners.
+LONDON, Sept 19 Britain's top share index bounced back in early trading on Thursday, with the U.S. central bank's decision to delay a reduction in its monetary stimulus boosting investors' appetite for riskier assets.

 The FTSE 100 index tracked a rally in global equities after the U.S. Federal Reserve surprised markets late on Wednesday by saying it wanted to wait for more evidence of solid economic growth before trimming its bond purchases, which have helped equity markets across the globe to set new highs.

-"The Fed are trying to keep real rates as low as possible, therefore we see a spike in precious metals... and it's London listed gold miners that are helping the FTSE today," Jeremy Batstone-Carr, analyst at Charles Stanley, said.

-UK miners dominated the list of top gainers not just on the FTSE 100 but also the pan-European FTSEurofirst 300, and the sector helped British stocks outperform their European peers.

-The FTSE 100 is up nearly 12.5 percent this year, but remains 3 percent off of 13-year highs set in May, just before Fed Chairman Ben Bernanke first indicated that tapering was set to occur later in the year.
+The FTSE 100 remains 2.8 percent off of 13 year highs set in May, just before Fed Chairman Ben Bernanke first indicated that tapering was set to occur later in the year.

 A small majority of analysts polled by Reuters believe tapering is still set to occur later this year, in December.